 - Problems resulting from domestic abuse and violence

-We have an excellent track record in resolving disputes, whether it’s through mediation or in the courts.
+Our separation lawyers have an excellent track record in resolving disputes, whether it’s through mediation or in the courts.
 We understand that the breakup of a relationship can be one of life's greatest traumas, so we'll treat you as a human being – not a case.

 We’ll give you all the time and help you need to gain a positive outcome from what is often a fraught situation.

-For more information about what mediation is, the benefits of mediation and how it works, click here.
+For more information about what mediation is, the benefits of mediation, and how it works, click here.

 Things to think about when separating from a partner